 3. Learning Home Measurement Video Course 5 hours

 Take all three courses, and then the final exam, and you'll join the HMS family of square footage experts, who understand the extraordinary power of square footage in the home valuation process.
 You will be a great asset for your clients...

 Zillow and other automated valuation sites are great for fun and curiosity.
 But, when it's time to figure out the value of your home, they are not now, and will never be, reiable or accurate.
 After tracking home values for over a decade, the errors are shocking.
 NEVER trust your home's value to any automated valuation program.
 It will take money straight out of your pocket!

-ANSI, Home Measurement & the Power of Price-Per-Square-Foot, and Public Records, the Real Estate Information Crisis.
+ANSI, Home Measurement & the Power of Price-Per-Square-Foot, and Public Records, Square Footage & the Real Estate Information Crisis.
 Both courses now ARELLO Approved!
 Visit AppraiserELearning.com for details.
 Agents class available soon!

 The Great Real Estate Consumer Rip-Off

 Consumers are being cheated by real estate agents every day and no one is trying to stop them.
 Homes are priced by over anxious brokers who simply want to make a sale.
 How do they get a listing?
 They tell the home owner their house is worth more than it really is.
 Of course, every market is different, but even in areas with rising home prices, who decides what's a fair price?
 How much more is it worth than it was a year ago?
 And, does any of this sound familiar?
 Real estate agents have the power.
 They are the Great and Powerful OZ - the ones behind the curtain that controls home values all across the country.
 Brokers tell home owners how much their home is worth and then expect appraisers to prove the value is fair, calculating prices the fair way - the way the agents should have priced the house from the